uib/w3.uib.no/doc/elastic.md

       }
     }

-Now edit the mapping to how you need it.
+Now edit the mapping and settings to how you need it.
 Fields that should not be analyzed can be set to `{ “index”: “not_analyzed” }`, f.ex. url fields.

-Now, to make a new index with your current mapping:
+Now, to make a new index with your new mapping:

 Drop the current index:

     bin/site-drush uib-search-drop-index

+You need to merge your mapping and your settings file.
+It should look something like:

+{
+  "settings": {
+    ... settings here ...
+  },
+  "mappings" : {
+    ... mappings here ...
+  }
+}

+Call the file mapping.txt

 Create a new index which includes your modified mapping.txt file:

-    curl -XPUT `bin/site-drush uib-search-url --admin` --data-binary <mapping.txt
+    curl -XPUT `bin/site-drush uib-search-url --admin` --data-binary @mapping.txt

+With new auth scheme:

+    echo "$(bin/site-drush uib-search-curl --admin PUT /) --data-binary @mapping.txt" |sh

 Check your new mapping with

     curl -XGET `bin/site-drush uib-search-url --admin`_mapping?pretty

+With new auth scheme:

+    echo "$(bin/site-drush uib-search-curl --admin GET _mapping)" |sh

 Restore the index.
 To reindex everything: